 The Support Programme is built around the SDG target 6.5 and indicator 6.5.1.
 As such, the focus of the work is on water governance.
 However, the overall objective of the Support Programme is to advance IWRM not as an end in itself, but as a means of fostering the water resources management improvements that will result in tangible impacts on broader sustainable development, as seen through progress towards the other SDG 6 targets and broader national water-related goals.
 Building on defined national processes and priorities will help to ensure that the solutions contribute to meeting existing commitments, increasing resource efficiency and impact.
 The extent to which the work engages with planning and reporting aspects beyond SDG 6.5.1 is at the discretion of each country, but examples of the type of entry points that the Stage 2 process should synergise with include:

 - Formal existing or planned national water governance-related SDG initiatives (not necessarily limited to SDG 6)

-- Related socio-economic projects under implementation in the country
+- Related socio-economic projects under implementation

 To view the current status of stage 2 countries, please click here.

 The SDG 6 IWRM Support Programme is actively seeking new partners to engage in its activities and increase both the scale and the depth of its support to countries.
 Please click here for a note on options for engagement in the Support Programme.